 Living with Bereavement

 Once I was on the telephone to a friend and I told him how I was grieving and how difficult it was sometimes and how painful.
 My friend responded with something which comforted me greatly.
-He said: “Look he is not with you now, but you know that he is somewhere, and you know that wherever that is, he still loves you.”
+He said: “Look he is not with you now, but you know that he is somewhere, and you know that wherever he is, he still loves you.”

 If we turn to God in brokenness, humility and helplessness and ask Him to help us, we can be sure that He will because He promised us he would and God does not lie.